boardfish/dissertation/contents/1-literature-review.md

 example puzzle given in the study was an exercise likely done on paper.
-This would allow all groups in the class to attempt the puzzle without it needing to be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario. @nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this - this would *"empower them to be more engaged than if the games are over in an hour"*,
+This would allow all groups in the class to attempt the puzzle without it needing to be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario.

+@nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this - this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"*.
+This suggests that strong and imaginative implementations of escape rooms in the classroom can preserve the level of immersion traditional escape rooms often display with adequate results.

 <!-- Visibility -->